via-development/privacy/README.md

 # Mr Poll's Privacy Policy

-### What is a Privacy Policy?
 A privacy policy is a document that explains how an organization handles any person's information gathered in its operations.

+**USERS WILL BE NOTIFIED OF ANY CHANGE OR UPDATE OF THIS POLICY.
+WHEN THIS POLICY REFERANCES TO "WE" AND "US" THAT IS DEFINED AS [OUR TEAM](https://github.com/mrpollbot/Privacy/#how-can-i-request-my-data-to-be-deleted).
+YOU CAN [ASK FOR YOUR DATA TO BE DELETED](https://github.com/mrpollbot/Privacy/#how-can-i-request-my-data-to-be-deleted) AT ANY TIME.**

 ## Privacy Policy
 We understand the importance of the data we collect from users who use our service and we have taken the necessary steps in making sure your data is safe and is used for it's intended purpose.\
-**Users will be notified if a Change or Update Occurs with this Policy, and if you have any questions feel free to [Join our Support Server](https://discord.gg/PyzsbsjRw3)**
+**We will answer any questions about our PRIVACY POLICY in [the support server.](https://discord.gg/PyzsbsjRw3)**

 ### The data we collect
-The data we collect from users/their severs are as follows:
+The data we collect and store from users/their servers are as follows:

-* Message Content and & Reactions For Starboard, Polls, and Suggestions
+* Message Content and reactions for Starboard, Polls, and Suggestions
-* Channel, Message, Guild and Role IDs: For Starboard, Polls, Suggestions, AutoRoles, Welcome and Leaves and Voting Channels
+* Channel ID, Message ID, Guild ID and Role ID: For Starboard, Polls, Suggestions, AutoRoles, Welcome and Leaves and Voting Channels
+* User ID: For Command Timeouts, Suggestions and Polls
-* User ID, Username and Discriminator: For Suggestions
+* Username and Discriminator: For Suggestions

 ### How is the data used?
 The data is used for the operation of the Modules which the service provides.